-If you watched ITV’s This Morning today you will have seen the launch of the Be Kind campaign which aims to inspired kids to Speak Up, Stand Out and Be Kind in an effort to curb bullying ahead of the Diana Award’s Anti-Bullying Week (13-17 November).
+If you watched ITV’s This Morning today you will have seen the launch of the Be Kind campaign which aims to inspire kids to Speak Up, Stand Out and Be Kind in an effort to curb bullying ahead of the Diana Award’s Anti-Bullying Week (13-17 November).

-The Be Kind campaign is being strongly supported by stationery and gifts brand Smiggle and kids are being invited to visit their local Smiggle store from Thursday 9th November to pick up a FREE, limited edition Smiggle #BeKind wrist band, to show their support for the cause.
+The Be Kind campaign is being strongly supported by stationery and gifts brand Smiggle and kids are being invited to visit their local Smiggle store from Thursday 9th November to pick up a FREE, limited edition Smiggle #BeKind wristband, to show their support for the cause.

 150,000 bands have been produced by Smiggle and will be available across the country for anyone who wants to show their support.